Simon-leong/Simon-leong.github.io/_pages/about.md

 # 🔥 News

+- 2024.11: I won the DiDi Inc. Outstanding Undergraduate Scholarship (**6/685 in department**) of WHU.
 - 2024.10: I won the Second-Class Scholarship (**Top10%**, school-wide) and was graded as Merit Student (**Top5%**, school-wide) of WHU.
 - 2024.09: One **Chinese Software Copyright** "All-weather High-precision Transmission Tower Vibration Monitoring System" has been published.
 - 2024.06: My project "All-Weather Monitoring System for Power Transmission Towers Using Thermal Infrared Technology" received National Second Prize (**Top 0.7%**) in 2024 Chinese Collegiate Computing Competition.
 - 2024.05: One paper is accepted by [ACM Transactions on Multimedia Computing, Communications, and Applications (**TOMM**)](https://dl.acm.org/doi/10.1145/3672400).
 - 2024.05: I won the National University Students’Innovation and Entrepreneurship Fund (**Top 3%**, school-wide) of WHU.
 - 2024.03: I won the Lei Jun Computer Innovation and Development Fund (**Top 7.2%**, in major) of WHU.
-- 2023.11: I won the Samsung Group Outstanding Undergraduate Scholarship (**1/685 in major**) of WHU.
+- 2023.11: I won the Samsung Group Outstanding Undergraduate Scholarship (**1/685 in department**) of WHU.
 - 2023.10: I won the First-Class Scholarship (**Top5%**, school-wide) and was graded as Merit Student (**Top5%**, school-wide) of WHU.
 - 2023.09: One **Chinese Software Copyright** "Innovative Integrated Platform for Emergency Monitoring of Forest Fires" has been published.
 - 2023.07: One **Chinese patent** "Method for Smoke Removal in Fire Images Based on Improved Cycle-Dehaze Neural Network" has been published.